return42/sphkerneldoc/linux_src_doc/include/media/videobuf2-core_h.rst

     Union with memtype-specific data (@offset, \ ``userptr``\  or
     \ ``fd``\ ).

-offset
-    when memory in the associated struct vb2_buffer is VB2_MEMORY_MMAP, equals the offset from the start of the device memory for this plane (or is a "cookie" that should be passed to \ :c:func:`mmap`\  called on the video node)

-userptr
-    when memory is VB2_MEMORY_USERPTR, a userspace pointer pointing to this plane

-fd
-    when memory is VB2_MEMORY_DMABUF, a userspace file descriptor associated with this plane

 data_offset
     offset in the plane to the start of data; usually 0, unless there is a header in front of the data